bobdavies2000/OpenCVB/README.md

 packages in Visual Studio, use the “Tools/Python/Python Environments” in the Visual Studio menu:

--   “Tools/Python/Python Environments” – select “Packages” in the combo box then enter “opencv-python” or “numpy” or any Python import and then select the package from the list.
+-   In the Visual Studio menus, click “Tools/Python/Python Environments” – select “Packages” in the combo box then enter “opencv-python” or “numpy” or any Python import and then select the package from the list.

 To check that all the necessary packages are installed, run the ‘PythonPackages.py’ algorithm from OpenCVB’s user interface.